Chart Color Schemes

 The level of general health in Lauderdale is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Lauderdale shows better-than-average health outcomes based on AreaSearch's assessment.
-The prevalence of common health conditions is low among the general population but higher than the national average for older and at-risk cohorts.
+Lauderdale shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

 Frequently Asked Questions - Health